-- First, at least 10 minutes of driving on an expressway or highway. - Next, at least 20 minutes driving in stop-and-go, city-type traffic with at least four idle periods.
+15 minutes of steady driving on an expressway/highway followed by 20 minutes of stop-and-go driving with at least four 30-second idle periods.

 Allow the vehicle to sit for at least eight hours without starting the engine.
 Then, start the engine and complete the above driving cycle.
 The engine must warm up to its normal operating temperature.
 Once started, do not turn off the engine until the above driving cycle is complete.
+If the vehicle is still not ready for I/M testing, the above driving cycle will have to be repeated.